-NOTE 4 - ACQUISITIONSAcquisition of Twill
+NOTE 4 - ACQUISITIONS

+Acquisition of Twill

 On February 15, 2024 (the "Closing Date"), the Company completed the merger and the associated acquisition of all issued and outstanding shares of Twill for an aggregate consideration of (A) \$10.0 million in cash, and (B) pre-funded warrants (the "Pre-Funded Warrants") to purchase up to 10,000,400 shares (the "Warrant Shares") of Company's common stock, par value \$0.0001 per share (the "Common Stock").
-In addition, the Company issued stock options to purchase up to 2,963,459 shares of Common Stock and restricted stock units ("RSUs") to acquire up to 733,562 shares of Common Stock to certain employees and officers of Twill.
-The Company accounted for the stock options and RSUs separately from the acquisition.
-The Company incurred acquisition-related costs in a total amount of \$722, which were included in general and administrative expenses in the Interim Consolidated Statements of Comprehensive loss.
+In addition, the Company issued stock options to purchase up to 2,963,459 shares of Common Stock and a combination of warrants and restricted stock units ("RSUs") to acquire up to 1,766,508 shares of Common Stock to certain employees and officers of Twill.
+The Company accounted for the stock options, warrants and RSUs separately from the acquisition.
+The Company incurred acquisition-related costs in a total amount of \$841, which were included in general and administrative expenses in the Interim Consolidated Statements of Comprehensive loss.

-The acquisition of Twill advances our strategy to evolve from a point solution to a comprehensive multi condition platform.
+The acquisition of Twill advances our Company's strategy to evolve from a point solution to a comprehensive multi condition platform.
 Twill brings a global, digital-first approach to improving mental and physical health through its personalized and connected care services.
 These services include evidence-based programs, supportive communities, human-led coaching, and therapy, which are accessible globally in 10 languages and cover over 18 million lives.
 Utilized by enterprises, health plans, pharmaceutical companies, and individuals around the world.
 With the integration of Twill, the Company believes it can achieve multiple advantages as well as synergies in multiple fronts like its product offering, commercial channels, improved clients and member experience.

-DARIOHEALTH CORP.
-AND ITS SUBSIDIARIESNOTES TO INTERIM CONSOLIDATED FINANCIAL STATEMENTS (UNAUDITED) U.S. dollars in thousands (except stock and stock data)NOTE 4 - ACQUISITIONS (Cont.)
+NOTES TO INTERIM CONSOLIDATED FINANCIAL STATEMENTS (UNAUDITED) (Cont.)

+NOTE 4 - ACQUISITIONS (Cont.)